Deep Neural Network Approximation Theory: The Transference Principle

 \section{The Transference Principle}

-We have seen that a wide array of function classes can be approximated in Kolmogorov-Donoho optimal fashion through dictionaries, provided that the dictionary is chosen to consort with the function class, e.g., balls of finite radius in Besov spaces are approximated optimally by wavelet bases, modulation spaces are opproximated optimally by Wilson bases.
-A more extensive list is provided in Table~\ref{table_opt_exp}.
+We have seen that a wide array of function classes can be approximated in Kolmogorov-Donoho optimal fashion through dictionaries, provided that the dictionary $\mathcal{D}$ is chosen to consort with the function class $\mathcal{C}$ according to $\gamma^{\ast,\text{eff}}(\cC,\mathcal{D}) = {\gamma^\ast(\cC)}$.
+Examples of such pairs are unit balls in Besov spaces with wavelet bases and unit balls in weighted modulation spaces with Wilson bases.
+A more extensive list of optimal pairs is provided in Table~\ref{table_opt_exp}.
 On the other hand, as shown in \cite{DONOHO1993100}, Fourier bases are strictly suboptimal---in terms of approximation rate---for balls $\cC$ of finite radius in the spaces $BV(\R)$ and $W_p^{m}(\R)$.

 In light of what was just said, it is hence natural to let neural networks play the role of the dictionary $\mathcal{D}$ and to ask which function classes $\cC$ are approximated in Kolmogorov-Donoho-optimal fashion by neural networks.
 Towards answering this question, we next develop a general framework for transferring results on function approximation through dictionaries to results on approximation by neural networks.
 This will eventually lead us to a characterization of function classes $\mathcal{C}$ that are optimally representable by neural networks in the sense of Definition~\ref{def:NNopti}.